AlexInntekt/BayesFun/explanation.md

 are used to generate the values from the dataframe.

 The methods state() and reverse_state() call _update_majority_winner_ which traverses the cached data in order to generate the 'majority'.

+## Strategy - Redis approach

+I save the data with Redis.
+The structure is as follows:
+`KEYS *`

+1) "channel3"
+2) "channel1"
+3) "channel2"
+4) "channel4"
+5) "first_switch"
+6) "majorities"
+7) "switch"

+The `switch` and `first_switch` saves the first and last values of the switch field.
+In the `channel` lists the average values are stored in the order the packets are processed.
+The `majorities` field stores the majority categories in order.

+A list with all the channel names are saved in memory.
+An additional list could be saved in Redis, but I chose to save it in the merger class' memory as an optimization measure to avoid additional querries (0.01s gain in total)

+The methods state() and reverse_state() call _update_majority_winner_ which traverses the cached data in order to generate the 'majority' value.